LeilaShcheglova/FlutterApp/README.md

 The ticket page showcases an electronic ticket along with international flight information, including the destination, time, and date.
 A scannable barcode is also provided, which can be utilized during the boarding process.
 The final page within the profile screen displays information about the user's accumulated points and miles.
 Additionally, a button is available to access further details on how to earn more miles.

-Rapid UI Development: Flutter provides developers with flexible and powerful tools for creating user interfaces.
-This allows for efficient and swift development of visually appealing interfaces.

-Cross-Platform Development: One of the significant advantages of Flutter is its ability to develop applications for both iOS and Android platforms using the same codebase.
-This eliminates the need for separate development efforts, saving time and resources.

-Dart Programming Language: Dart, a language specifically developed by Google for Flutter, is the backbone of this application.
-Dart combines the simplicity and expressiveness of JavaScript with high performance and reliability.
-It offers a plethora of tools and features that streamline development and enhance code safety.